JinqiaoLiang/CACD2000-Aging/README.md

 <div><img src=./images/age_distribution.png></div>

 Gender labels & confidence, age class labels & confidence score, head pose, glasses type and left & right eye occlusion scores for each individual image are stored in **FacePlusPlusLabel.csv**.

+## Detailed Description
+**Female.csv**:This file contains the labels of all women in CACD2000-aging.
+**Male.csv**:This file contains the labels of all man in CACD2000-aging.
+**Semantic segmentation**:This folder stores the segmented images parsed by Huawei.